+'''

-\$(MAKE) -f "\${R_HOME}/etc\${R_ARCH}/Makeconf" -f Makefile.inner
+$(MAKE) -f "${R_HOME}/etc${R_ARCH}/Makeconf" -f Makefile.inner

+'''

 - If distributing datasets involving date-times, consider if a time zone needs to be specified.
 The most portable way to distribute date-times is as objects of class "POSIXct" and as these record the time in UTC, the time represented is independent of the time zone: but how it is printed may not be.
-Objects of class "POSIX1t" should have a "tzone" attribute.
-Dates (e.g, birthdays) are conventionally considered independently of time zone. - If at all possible avoid any Internet access during package installation.
+Objects of class "POSIXlt" should have a "tzone" attribute.
+Dates (e.g, birthdays) are conventionally considered independently of time zone. - If input of date-times involves words not just numbers (day and month names, the am/pm indicator) consider if the local category LC_TIME needs to be set.
+The am/pm indicator in the C/POSIX locale is AM/PM, but this need not be the case in other English locales.
+Worse, the OS has been known to change this at an update.
+This applies also to testing output. - Day and month names (and especially their abbreviations) in non-English languages may differ between OSes. - If at all possible avoid any Internet access during package installation.
 Installation and use may well be on different machines/accounts and those allowed to install software may have no Internet access, and being self-contained helps ensure long-term reproducibility.